Ridgefield

 Tai Chi Exercises

-Tai Chi Exercises (Beginner): the Natural Way to Promote Health
+Tai Chi Strength and Balance: the Natural Way to Promote Health

-exercises designed to promote better health, stress relief, balance
+Learn 40 basic Tai Chi exercises that are designed to promote better health, balance, focus

 by Master Lam Kam Chuen.
 Please have a set of 2 or 3 pound